Cloud Integration – JMS Resource and Size Limits

 If lots of messages are to be consumed from the JMS queue, the initially created consumer is dynamically increased up to the configured Number of Concurrent Processes in the JMS or AS2 channel to provide a higher message throughput.
 For each JMS queue used in a JMS or AS2 sender channel, a maximum of consumers is created as concurrent processes are configured in the JMS or AS2 sender channel in parameter Number of Concurrent Processes.
 If several runtime nodes are started in the Cloud Integration cluster those many consumers are created from each runtime node.

 In short, the maximum number of consumers for a tenant can be calculated like this:

-Cmax = number of worker nodes * total number of concurrent processes in all JMS queues
+Cmax = number of runtime nodes * total number of concurrent processes in all JMS queues

 Note that the numbers of runtime nodes is shown in the JMS Resources view after the 25-November-2018 update at the very end of the screen.
 Before the November update this was not explicitly shown in the WebUI.
-The only option you have is to count the numbers of system log files (ljs_trace_*) written in parallel in your tenant.
-In the System Log Files monitor check how many ljs_trace* files are written at the same time.
-It’s one for each worker node.
+The only option you had then, was to count the numbers of system log files (ljs_trace_*) written in parallel in your tenant.
+In the System Log Files monitor you could check how many ljs_trace* files are written at the same time.
+It’s one for each runtime node.

 Note, that additional consumers are created for monitoring (when the Queue Monitor is used) and in case large messages are processed.

 To reduce the parallel consumers, you can either reduce the number of concurrent processes in the JMS sender channels or reduce the number of runtime nodes started in the cluster.

 Providers are created by the JMS receiver, AS2 sender and XI sender and receiver adapter in the JMS broker to store messages in a JMS queue.
 As many providers are created as messages are send to the JMS queue in parallel.
 The number of providers created is dynamically increased as long as enough providers and transactions are available.

 In short, the number of providers for a tenant cannot be calculated, but depend on the sender system: